vladimirlevchenko/Machine-Learning-for-pincer-Au-catalysts/README.md

 ## Double Substitution

-Introduction of two substituents can be achieved in two ways: homo- and heterosubstitution.
+Introduction of two substituents to the scaffold can be achieved in two ways: homo- and heterosubstitution.
 In homosubstitution, both substituents are the same, for example two Cl or two iPr groups.
-In contrast to heterosubstitution, where two substituents can be different – F and Ph or Et and OH etc.
+In contrast to heterosubstitution, where two substituents can be different – F and Ph or Et and OH etc. The algorithms for both ways of substitution are slightly different and can be found in *hetero_double_replacer.py* and *homo_double_replacer.py*.
+In this project, we are going to use homosubstitution.

 The input file for the substitution in a single scaffold results in double substituted CCNAu_OAc complex with two Br atoms in positions 30 and 28 (snippet below to the left).
 This input file can be generalized for the whole scaffold with positions, substituents and name as variables.
 By varying them, we can introduce as many substituents as we want in the desired positions and in the specified scaffold (snippet to the right):